realytcracker/go-jamcracker/README.md

 ## installation
-this application makes use of the golang standard libraries. set up your golang environment and run `go install github.com/realytcracker/go-jamcracker`. the binary will be located in `~/go/bin`.
+this application makes use of the golang standard libraries. set up your golang environment and run `go get github.com/realytcracker/go-jamcracker`. the binary will be located in `~/go/bin`.

 ## usage